Online Statistical Inference in Decision-Making with Matrix Context

 In this case, the strong convexity and smoothness of $F$ can be guaranteed within the neighborhood of $(\tilde{\Usgd}_{i,t-1},\tilde{\Vsgd}_{i,t-1})$.
 Unfortunately, this naive approach requires computing the SVD of a $d_1\times d_2$ matrix at each iteration, which incurs a huge computational cost.
 Nonetheless, the low-rankness of $\Usgd_{i,t}$ and $\Vsgd_{i,t}$ allows us to compute a cheaper SVD on $r\times r$ matrices $\Usgd^\top_{i,t}\Usgd_{i,t}$ and $\Vsgd^\top_{i,t}\Vsgd_{i,t}$ instead.
 The resulting alternative approach, described in Algorithm \ref{alg:sgd update practice} using \eqref{eq: practice gradient} as the stochastic gradient, handles the re-normalization issue in a computationally efficient way.
-It only remains to show the equivalency between \eqref{eq: practice update} and \eqref{eq: normalize update}, which demonstrates that the re-normalization can be done by applying the SVD of $r \times r$ matrices. \begin{prop} The updating rules given by \eqref{eq: practice update} and \eqref{eq: normalize update} are equivalent in the sense that the iterations at any time $t$ using the updating rule \eqref{eq: practice update}, denoted as $\Usgd_{i,t}$, $\Vsgd_{i,t}$ and those using the updating rule \eqref{eq: normalize update}, denoted as $\Usgd'_{i,t}$ and $\Vsgd'_{i,t}$ from \eqref{eq: normalize update}, satisfy the relation $\Usgd'_{i,t}\Vsgd'^\top_{i,t} = \Usgd_{i,t}\Vsgd^\top_{i,t}$. \end{prop} Proposition \ref{prop: equivalency} follows directly from Lemma 3.2 in \cite{jin2016provable}, establishing computational equivalence between two SVD procedures.
+It only remains to show the equivalency between \eqref{eq: practice update} and \eqref{eq: normalize update}, which demonstrates that the re-normalization can be done by applying the SVD of $r \times r$ matrices. \begin{lemma}[\citealt{jin2016provable}] The updating rules given by \eqref{eq: practice update} and \eqref{eq: normalize update} are equivalent in the sense that, at any time $t$, the updates $\Usgd_{i,t}$, $\Vsgd_{i,t}$ from \eqref{eq: practice update}, and $\Usgd'_{i,t}$ and $\Vsgd'_{i,t}$ from \eqref{eq: normalize update}, satisfy the relation $\Usgd'_{i,t}\Vsgd'^\top_{i,t} = \Usgd_{i,t}\Vsgd^\top_{i,t}$. \end{lemma} Lemma \ref{prop: equivalency} follows directly from Lemma 3.2 in \cite{jin2016provable}, establishing computational equivalence between two SVD procedures.
 While the renormalization technique is adapted for computational efficiency, our statistical convergence analysis for stochastic gradient descent differs due to two reasons.
 Firstly, our framework encompasses noisy observations, where each stochastic gradient descent iteration does not progress toward a common minimizer.
 Secondly, our approach requires the integration of decision-making policies throughout data collection.
 These differences call for new tools to analyze the convergence of our low-rank estimation.